 - The average prime office rents were registered at AED 246 per square foot per annum.
 This was a decline of around 4.9 percent in a year-on-year comparison with the Q3 of 2017.

 - Vacancy in the core prime assets remained as low as 1 percent.

 - The Grade A office rents fell by 8.9%.
 The average rents now stand at AED 145 per square foot per annum.
 This rate will probably continue sliding considering the range of supply of Grade A offices and the current vacancies.

 - Around 18.8 percent demand for commercial office spaces is from the healthcare sector.
-Finance, General Trading, and IT followed with a demand of 12.5 percent each.
+Other sectors like Finance, General Trading, and IT followed with a demand of 12.5 percent each.

 - Nearly 94 percent of the office space requirements are below 5,000 square feet.

 Also Read: Cheapest places to rent in Dubai

 The report also states that there is a general expectation of the prices to decline further across all market segments.
 This is due to additional units being delivered in the market.
 With such market conditions, many landlords are offering attractive deals to tenants and sellers are willing to come down on the advertised rates.
 However, with the Expo 2020 around the corner, the demand for commercial property is set to increase.